Group of radical RINO’s abandon party and line up against GOP candidate in D35

 I guess we know who the phonies are that these legislators believe the party should police.
 Themselves.

+Make a point to go out and support Senator Castleberry, and send her a donation to help her voice be heard.
+Today!

-One thought on “Group of radical RINO’s abandon party and line up against GOP candidate in D35”
+5 thoughts on “Group of radical RINO’s abandon party and line up against GOP candidate in D35”

 These people have no fixed beliefs.
 They just tilt at windmills.

-Note: Update – When Republicans are faced with a cancer from within, and a group that wants to reject the voice of the voters, it’s a good opportunity to rally support, and remember why real Republicans work together.